Permaculture and Sustainable Projects at Villa Sumaya

 Villa Sumaya is Thriving in Harmony with Mother Nature.

 Eco Sumaya is our ongoing vision to build a more ecologically-sustainable, natural sanctuary.
 We apply permaculture, alternative energy technology, and ancient Mayan agricultural techniques to achieve our goals.
 We have designed and implemented several living permaculture projects to energize a model ecosystem that promotes prosperous interdependence with the Earth.
 Our intention is to reconnect individuals with new holistic understandings of green principles in their own daily life.

-Since 1999, we are consciously cultivating a sense of stewardship and appreciation for the food and herbs that nourish our body, mind, and spirit.
-Our initiatives include medicinal and culinary herb gardens, a citrus and food forest, growing mixed greens and fresh wheatgrass for our restaurant.
+Since 1999, we have been cultivating a sense of stewardship and appreciation for the food and herbs that nourish our body, mind, and spirit.
+Our initiatives include medicinal and culinary herb gardens, a citrus and food forest as well as propagating mixed greens and fresh wheatgrass for our restaurant.
 Café Sumaya Sol produces its own line of raw-living snacks and features a live juice bar.
 Chickens produce an abundance of organic eggs while contributing to our composting mix.

 What We're Doing

 - Managing our own pure water well, rain catchment installation, and erosion control systems